open-telemetry/opentelemetry-collector-contrib/pkg/stanza/fileconsumer/design/archive.md

 There are two cases to consider:
 1. When `polls_to_archive` has increased.
 In other words, new archive will be larger than older one.
 1. When `polls_to_archive` has decreased.
-In other words, the archive size has shrinked.
+In other words, the archive size has shrunk.

 ### Case 1: `polls_to_archive` has increased
 This case is straightforward.